Two Blue Dyes with Very Different Trajectories

 Can I use gentian violet as a substitute for methylene blue?

-No. Despite their visual similarity as colored dyes, they are chemically distinct compounds with entirely different biological activities.
+No. Despite their visual similarity as coloured dyes, they are chemically distinct compounds with entirely different biological activities.
 Gentian violet does not support cell energy output, does not cross the blood-brain barrier meaningfully, and carries mutagenicity concerns that make oral use inadvisable.
 They are not interchangeable for any use purpose.

 Is methylene blue the same as gentian violet?